Learn more about the report types in TestLodge, including the User Workload report, the Test Run Results report and Common Case Results report.

 In order to leverage the requirements traceability report, you need to have requirements created and linked to individual test cases.

-To access the requirements traceability report, view one of your requirements documents and select Traceability Matrix under “Reports”.
+To access the requirements traceability report, view one of your requirements documents, select the 3-dot options menu and click View traceability matrix.

 If you have a large amount of requirements and test cases, you can export the report as a csv document.